javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 window.addEventListener('unhandledrejection', event => alert(event.reason));
 ```

-Now if we run it, we'll see `Promise Failed!` first and then `caught`.
+Now, if we run it, we'll see `Promise Failed!` first and then `caught`.

 If we didn't know about the microtasks queue, we could wonder: "Why did `unhandledrejection` handler run?
 We did catch and handle the error!"

-But now we understand that `unhandledrejection` is generated once the microtask queue is complete.
-The engine examines promises and, if any of them is in the "rejected" state, then the event triggers.
+But now we understand that `unhandledrejection` is generated when the microtask queue is complete: The engine examines promises and, if any of them is in the "rejected" state, then the event triggers.

 In the example above, `.catch` added by `setTimeout` also triggers.
 But it does so later, after `unhandledrejection` has already occurred, so it doesn't change anything.